-In accordance with the Statutory Guidance “Keeping children safe in education” September 2016, the Governing Body will ensure that:-
+In accordance with the Statutory Guidance “Keeping children safe in education” September 2018, the Governing Body will ensure that:-

-The school has a child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.The policy is made available publicly.
+The school has its own child protection/safeguarding policy, procedures and training in place which are effective and comply with the law at all times.The policy is made available publicly.

 The school operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
 Furthermore, the Headteacher, a nominated Governor and other staff involved in the recruitment process have undertaken Safer Recruitment Training.